aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

   stall, it may not have emitted a valid tool call - try rephrasing your request more concretely.
 - Scanned/image-only PDFs aren't read as text - export the page as an image and use `read_image` instead, since the model can see images directly.
+- **GUI-specific**: the chat panel renders bold, inline code, and fenced code blocks, but not full markdown (no lists/headers/tables yet); the Flask dev server it runs on is fine for this single-user local use case but isn't hardened for exposure beyond `127.0.0.1`, so don't port-forward it.